WAV to MP3 Converter — Free Online

 About the WAV Format

 WAV (Waveform Audio File Format) is an uncompressed audio format developed jointly by Microsoft and IBM in 1991.
 WAV stores raw PCM (Pulse Code Modulation) audio data, preserving every sample exactly as recorded with zero compression artifacts.
 This makes WAV the standard format for audio editing, recording, and production.
+Here WAV is the pristine source — uncompressed PCM straight from your DAW or recorder, carrying full fidelity but a punishing file size that makes it impractical to share or store at scale.

 WAV was co-developed by Microsoft and IBM in 1991 and still the standard uncompressed audio format on Windows.